petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 need to check that number
 any time a dependency has changed.

-## The biggest mindset shift

-Monorepo.
-Don't allow complexity to explode by letting your project turn into many projects.

 ## Reducing pain through automation

 The more painful a process is,